horie-t/programming-study/terraform/README.md

 - **Node Group**: A group of EC2 instances running as Kubernetes nodes
 - **AWS Load Balancer Controller**: A controller that manages AWS Elastic Load Balancers for Kubernetes services
 - **ArgoCD**: A declarative, GitOps continuous delivery tool for Kubernetes
+- **ECR Repository**: A private Docker container registry for storing and managing container images

 ## AWS Load Balancer Controller